Thermal States and Wave Packets: Outlook and Conclusions

 where we take $\rho_{\rm th}^{(N)}$ to be given in the form (2).
 Then convex decompositions for all the $\rho_{\rm th}^{(N)}$ can be constructed as we have discussed, and a convex decomposition for $\rho_{\rm th}^{\rm GC}$ involving sets of wave packets with different numbers in different subsets can be constructed.

 In conclusion, we have constructed new convex decompositions of the density operator for nonrelativistic particles in thermal equilibrium.
-This manuscript focuses on presenting the method to developed the formalism, and is limited to non-interacting particles.
+This manuscript focuses on presenting the method to develope the formalism, and is limited to non-interacting particles.
+We note that an alternative derivation has been recently proposed \cite{Chenu2017c}.
 The many-particle wave functions associated with the kets in the decompositions involve sets of wave packets, in general with a range of average positions and momenta.
 The combination of amplitudes in the many-particle wave functions capture the bosonic or fermionic character of the particles, and the distributions of positions and momenta of the wave packets allow for a connection with the usual classical picture of thermal equilibrium.
+This representation explicitly contains the two essential features proposed as a requirement for thermal states, namely stochasticity and spatial extension of the particle wave function \cite{Drossel2017a}.

 In the Maxwell-Boltzmann limit this kind of decomposition has already proven useful in decoherence calculations \cite{Hornberger2003a}, allowing the effect of an environment to be obtained from scattering calculations with single particles.
 Extensions to fermions and bosons presented here should allow for similar simplifications. \\ \emph{Acknowledgments.---} We are grateful to M. Combescot for insightful discussions.
 AC and AMB thank the Kavli Institute for Theoretical Physics for hosting them during the Many-Body Physics with Light program.
 AC thanks P. Brumer and J. Cao for hosting her during the completion of this work.
 This research was supported in part by the Swiss National Science Foundation (AC), the Natural Sciences and Engineering Research Council of Canada (JES), the National Science Foundation under Grant No. NSF PHY11-25915 (KITP), and by Perimeter Institute for Theoretical Physics, which includes support from the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.